binarymist/command-line/readme.md

 The following are a set of commads I find useful and use repeatedly.
+Hopefully you'll get some use out of them also.

 ## Contents